The in-person course in July 2023 had 100% positive feedback.

-This one-day in-person course will introduce you to Evidence Synthesis, Evidence Review, Systematic Reviews and Rapid Evidence Assessment.
+This one-day course will introduce you to Evidence Synthesis, Evidence Review, Systematic Reviews and Rapid Evidence Assessment.
 It will give you the knowledge, skills and confidence to carry out an Evidence Review Synthesis for an area of Natural Environment research of your personal interest.
 You will gain and improve skills in undertaking an evidence review – from inception and question formulation with clients, to undertaking a systematic search and data extraction, and reporting.
 We will also cover the nature and application of different synthesis methodologies within different evidence contexts, policy research, evidence synthesis, mapping and meta-analysis.
 The training involved hands-on group exercises doing a mini-Quick Scoping Review, developing review questions and undertaking a review.

 Beyond the Evidence Synthesis methodologies, we will cover aspects such as